Franklin Park

 The Fresh Face of Franklin

 In September 2021, Franklin Park emerged from a $21 million makeover - the result of teamwork between the National Park Service, the District of Columbia government, and the DowntownDC Business Improvement District.
-The renovation updated this historic space, balancing modern needs with respect for its heritage.
-While the redesigned park has won many hearts, some longtime visitors do miss the mature shade trees that once stood tall here (the new ones are still working on their growth spurts).
+The renovation was more extensive than it might appear at first glance: 63 trees were replaced across the park, which explains why the canopy feels sparse compared to older photos.
+While the redesigned park has won many hearts, some longtime visitors do miss the mature shade trees that once stood tall here.

 What You'll Find